Jala3400/Logo_to_ASCII/docs/how-it-works.md

 ### Brightness formula

-In the following sections, when calculating the brightness from an rgb value, we use the following formula:
+In the previous sections, when calculating the brightness from an rgb value, we have used the following formula:

 sqrt(0.299 \* r + 0.587 \* g + 0.114 \* b)